ali-mohammed-khair-nasser/Text-Summarizer-and-Categorical/README.md

 - Clone or download this repository ``` https://github.com/ali-mohamed-nasser/Text-Summarizer-Categorical.git ```
 - Run the ``` main.py ``` file to start Flask server and use the application.
 - You don't need to train classification models on your own.
 I have trained all model and saved it in the dictionary ``` models ```, but you have the datasets in ``` dataset ``` directory and the Jupiter notebook ``` NLTK Summarizer.ipynb ``` so you can retrain it if you want.

+# How does it work?
+After reading the input text and the number of sentences from the user and getting the model name and the language, then pass that information to the main function that apply the text summarization and get the right category and for each input text we do the following steps: